benroberts999/updatePRN_SVN/README.md

 # Update PRN_GPS file to map PRN to SVN & Clock

-Uses the JPLNASA PRN_GPS file and the USNavCen operational advisories to creates a new file, PRN_GPS_GPSDM.txt, that contains the full correct PRN-SVN-Clock mappings.
+Uses the JPL/NASA PRN_GPS file and the USNavCen operational advisories to creates a new file, PRN_GPS_GPSDM.txt, that contains the full correct PRN-SVN-Clock mappings.
 This file is in roughly the same format as the original PRN_GPS file.